Accurate Assessment via Process Data: Empirical Example: PIAAC PSTRE

-The evaluation results suggested that the proposed process-based latent trait estimate procedures led to an increase in consistency with performance on an external set of items, and that the improvement appeared most significant for individuals whose process-based and response-based latent trait estimates disagreed most.
-One question worth asking is how the process-based approach scores individuals differently from the response-based approach.
-We explored this question by looking at the sequences of individuals whose process- and response-based latent trait estimates disagree the most, i.e., have the highest or lowest Studentized residuals for $\hat\theta_{Y_{\mathcal B_1}}\sim \hat\theta_{X_{\mathcal B_1}}$.
+The results above suggested that the proposed process-based latent trait estimate procedures led to an increase in consistency with proficiency estimate on an external set of items, and that the improvement appeared most significant for individuals whose process-based and response-based latent trait estimates disagreed most.
+One question worth asking is how the proposed approach scores individuals differently compared to the response-based counterpart.
+We explored this question by looking at the sequences of individuals whose process- and response-based latent trait estimates disagreed the most, i.e., those with the highest or lowest Studentized residuals for $\hat\theta_{\mathbf Y}\sim \hat\theta_{\mathbf X}$.

-Since the purpose of this subsection is interpretation rather than performance evaluation, we tried to include as many items and participants as possible.
-Only a single item U06a was chosen as $\mathcal B_2$, due to its shorter sequence lengths and lower sequence diversity.
-All the other 13 items constitute the set $\mathcal B_1$.
-In addition, all $2304$ participants were included to obtain the process- or response-based latent trait estimates without setting aside a testing set.
-For the individuals in the bottom and top $10$ in the Studentized residuals, we visually examined their action sequences on the $13$ items.
+This time, with the purpose of interpretation rather than performance evaluation, all $14$ items were used to obtain the two trait estimates.
+For the individuals in the bottom and top $10$ of the Studentized residuals, we visually examined their action sequences on the $14$ items.